ahmedbahaj/cm3070-final-project/README.md

-# Histopathological Image Classification using Deep Learning
+# Benchmarking Deep Learning Techniques for Accurate Classification of Lung and Colon Cancer Histopathology

-**Graduation Project for BSc in Computer Science at Goldsmiths, University of London**
+**Final Project for BSc in Computer Science at Goldsmiths, University of London**

 ---